nroggendorff/train-llama/README.md

 - The pipeline uses Git LFS for handling large files.
 - Models are automatically pushed to Hugging Face Hub when `push-to-hub` is enabled.
-- Training can be resumed from checkpoints by adjusting the `INIT` and `INSTRUCT` environment variables.
+- Training can be resumed from checkpoints by adjusting the `INIT` and `INST` environment variables.